ganelson/inform/notes/working_notes.md

 revised as we go along.
 Still, eventually it's time to implement, and the first facilitating work is done.

-At present nothing useful is really achieved by this, but an extension `Sample` by `Example User` can now be stored as the directory
+An extension `Sample` by `Example User` can now be stored as the directory:

 	Example User
 		Sample